andreazorro/Statmodel/README.md

 * Net = Inferred network write as 3-column cell array
 	* Column 1 = Regulator
 	* Column 2 = Target Gene
-	* Column 3 = score of the interaction (the higher the score, the more reliable the interaction)
+	* Column 3 = score of the interaction (the higher the score, the more likely the interaction)

 Bibliography
 ------------